 Ensure your employees feel valued

 The most effective managers understand that leadership is about people.
 An essential element of strong leadership is ensuring your employees feel they are valued.
-When your employees feel valued they develop a sense of pride, loyalty, and personal ownership in the success of your business.
+When your employees feel appreciated they develop a sense of pride, loyalty, and personal ownership in the success of your business.
 This means they are far more likely to stay and grow along with your company.
 Your employees don’t need expensive rewards to feel valued.
 Rather, building a rapport with your employees is the better investment.

-- Two-Way communication: Many managers view communication as a one-way encounter, a means to keep employees up-to-speed on functional information.
+- Two-way communication: Many managers view communication as a one-way encounter, a means to keep employees up-to-speed on functional information.
 However, successful managers understand that effective communication involves listening and an exchange of feedback.
 These managers encourage their employees to share their ideas and opinions because they understand that when there is active participation in discussions, great ideas can emerge.

 - Change the way you approach your To-Do list: One expert says the most effective way to increase productivity is to limit the number of items on your To-Do list.
 He suggests choosing the three 'Most Important Tasks', or MITs, that must get done, and doing them first thing in the morning.
 Once your high-priority tasks are complete, you can move on to less critical tasks.